Peter Puget: Shore career

 "Died on Thursday 31 October at his home in Grosvenor Place, after a long and painful illness, Rear Admiral Peter Puget C.B.
 This lamented officer had sailed round the world with the late Captain Vancouver, had commanded various men-of-war and was many years Commissioner at Madras, the climate of which place greatly contributed to the destruction of his health."

 Personal life

 Peter Puget married Hannah Elrington on 6 February 1797.
 They had seven sons and four daughters.

 Their eldest son, Peter Richard Puget, went to America and became an actor.
 Other sons served in the British Army or Navy, one of whom (William David) retired as a captain.
 The daughters all married and it is through one of them, Eleanor Catherine, came the only known descendant of Peter and Hannah Puget.

 Detail of bronze plaque donated by the Seattle Historical Society.

 Hannah Puget never remarried, died on 14 September 1849, and is buried next to Peter, in the churchyard of Woolley, near Bath.
-The original sarcophagus is heavily weatherworn, and has been supplemented by a bronze plaque donated by the Seattle Historical Society.
+The original sarcophagus was covered by overgrowth and lost its original inscription; a bronze plaque donated by the Seattle Historical Society was dedicated in 1965.